YiChiLin/TechnicalDictionary/Ruby/Ruby.md

 ### PROCS

-- A block of code that you can store in a variable
+- A block of code that you can store in a variable.
+- Why need proc?
+  - Because block is not an object in Ruby, therefore you can't set block to a variable.
+Here comes proc to solve this problem.
-- To save you if you want to pass two blocks into a method.
+  - Since you use proc, you don't need to repeat itself.
 - Proc objects are blocks of code that have been bound to a set of local variables.
 Once bound, the code may be called in different contexts and can still access those variables.

 #### Defining procs

 - You can use **Proc.new** or **proc** to create a proc.
-- **&** keyword is used to let Ruby knows this is not a vairble but a proc.
+- **&** keyword is used to let Ruby knows this is not a variable but a proc.
+It will convert proc to a block.
 - There are different ways of calling procs in our methods.
 Using call, () or using [].

 ```ruby